 If you’re a new blogger, you know the feeling of pouring your heart and soul into your website, only to hear crickets.
-While you could get lucky and gain traffic without having a strategy, it’s extremely rare for that to happen.
-In 2020, the internet is a saturated place.
+My record traffic month being close to 900,000 monthly pageviews, I have some tips to share that could remedy Cricket Blog Syndrome.
 In this post, I’ll show you 5 great sources of organic (read: free) traffic every new blogger should consider.

 How long does it take to get traffic to a blog?